Mapuche slavery: Decline of Mapuche slavery

-Philip III of Spain successor Philip IV of Spain changed course in the latter part of his reign and began restricting Mapuche slavery.
+Philip III of Spain's successor Philip IV of Spain changed course in the latter part of his reign and began restricting Mapuche slavery.
 Philip IV died without freeing the indigenous slaves of Chile but his wife Mariana of Austria, serving as regent, and his son Charles II of Spain engaged in a broad anti-slavery campaign throughout the Spanish Empire.

 The anti-slavery campaign began with an order by Mariana of Austria in 1667 freeing all the Indian slaves in Peru that had been captured in Chile.
 Her order was met with disbelief and dismay in Peru.
 Without exception she freed the Indian slaves of Mexico in 1672.
 After receiving a plea from the Pope she freed the slaves of the southern Andes.
 On 12 June 1679, Charles II issued a general declaration freeing all indigenous slaves in Spanish America.
 In 1680 this was included in the Recopilación de las leyes de Indias, a codification of the laws of Spanish America.
 The Caribs ("cannibals") were the only exception.
 Governor Juan Enríquez of Chile resisted strongly, writing protests to the king and not publishing the decrees freeing Indian slaves.
 The royal anti-slavery crusade did not end indigenous slavery in Spain's American possessions, but, in addition to resulting in the freeing of thousands of slaves, it ended the involvement and facilitation by government officials of slaving by the Spaniards; purchase of slaves remained possible but only from indigenous slavers such as the Caribs of Venezuela or the Comanche.